armbrustlab/NPac_euk_gene_catalog/projects/G3PA/README.md

 The Gradients 3 (G3PA) cruise study is part of the North Pacific Eukaryotic Gene Catalog (NPEGC), providing metatranscriptome data from samples collected in the North Pacific Ocean during April 2019.

 This page summarizes surface transect samples from the Gradients 3 cruise.
-Information for the Gradients 3 Diel study can be found here: [G3PA_diel/README.md](https://github.com/armbrustlab/NPac_euk_gene_catalog/edit/main/projects/G3PA_diel/README.md)
+Information for the Gradients 3 Diel study can be found here: [G3PA_diel project page](https://github.com/armbrustlab/NPac_euk_gene_catalog/tree/main/projects/G3PA)

 ## Cruise Details